 Past revolutions have succeeded when material interests were effectively aligned with revolutionary ends.
 For the ecological crisis this visceral motivation is absent: material interests lead us away from rather than towards ecological salvation.
 The main impetus to fundamental change must therefore lie in the ethical realm.
 A critical mass of people, in positions of sufficient power, authority, and influence, must override their personal comforts for the sake of the young, the poor, and life on Earth.
 Can they rise to this challenge?

 For the capitalist class and its allies this question has already been answered.
 Not only have they failed to respond rationally to ecological overshoot, they have cruelly blocked effective action.
-A split remains possible as the crisis worsens, but to date this class has been a deeply amoral group.
+A split remains possible as the crisis worsens, but so far this class has been a deeply amoral group.

 For the compliant supporters of this class and its ecocidal economy, the answer will soon be evident.
 To date they have obediently disseminated the mainstream's lies and refused to develop the intellectual infrastructure for a sustainable society.
 But some pangs of conscience are perhaps being felt, and an ethical reassessment may be under way.
 If so, they should understand that time is short and the crisis won't wait.

 For the military the question has yet to be posed.
 Its professional responsibility is to safeguard the people from existential threats, but it mistakenly believes that this can be achieved under capitalist leadership.
 We must therefore awaken this critical force to today's environmental and political realities.
 The military must then decide if will honor its core commitments, or if its loyalties will remain with the destructive masters it presently serves.